 (NOTE: Ovulation period or menstrual cycle affects the body temperature so results may vary in women)

-Natural Hypothyroidism Treatment in Dubai
+Natural Hypothyroidism Treatment

 Hypothyroidism requires medication of the proper kind!
 Iodine levels should also be corrected.
 Prolonged administration of synthetic thyroxine (T4) is the least effective and may shut down the gland entirely.
 The most effective treatment is the whole desiccated thyroid (a naturally occurring hormone) versus the man-made synthetic pill called ‘thyroxin’.